Mocking fetch and axios in Vitest without memory leaks

 });

-• Avoid vi.spyOn(globalThis, 'fetch') in Node-like environments when fetch is not a real property of the object.
-Prototype chain attachment creates persistent references that may bypass vi.restoreAllMocks().
+Avoid vi.spyOn(globalThis, 'fetch') when fetch is not a real own property of the object — prototype-chain attachment creates persistent references that can bypass vi.restoreAllMocks().
+A fresh Response instance per test, fully consumed, is the key to a flat heap.

 import axios from 'axios';